australasian-computer-music-association/acma-jekyll/community.md

 ## Mailing List

-ACMA has operates an [email mailing list](https://groups.google.com/g/acma-community) for announcements and discussion among participants throughout Australasia and beyond.
+ACMA operates an [email mailing list](https://groups.google.com/g/acma-community) for announcements and discussion among participants throughout Australasia and beyond.
 The mailing list has low frequency (less than 1 email per day).

 You can join the list by: